mendableai/firecrawl/SELF_HOST.md

 TEST_API_KEY= # use if you've set up authentication and want to test with a real API key SCRAPING_BEE_API_KEY= #Set if you'd like to use scraping Be to handle JS blocking BULL_AUTH_KEY= @
-LOGTAIL_KEY= # Use if you're configuring basic logging with logtail PLAYWRIGHT_MICROSERVICE_URL=  # set if you'd like to run a playwright fallback
+PLAYWRIGHT_MICROSERVICE_URL=  # set if you'd like to run a playwright fallback
 ```